 I thought some readers might be interested in seeing how we made the food.
 It turned out well; the dogs love it and we can even try it ourselves.

 The ingredients we used: Fresh turkey breast, kale, spinach, broccoli, brown rice, lentils, water, salt, turmeric, and black pepper.

 Bill prepares the ingredients.
 We chose turkey as our protein source because Zane is allergic to a lot of things, including beef.
 He seems to do okay with chicken, but we decided that since chicken is also a common allergen in dogs, we'd try a more exotic meat source.
 We also have some rabbit that we'll use at a later date.

 The Instant Pot.
-I was inspired to buy this handy appliance after seeing one of my local Facebook friends who is a mom of three young kids raving about it.
+I was inspired to buy this handy appliance after reading rave reviews from one of my local Facebook friends who is a mom of three young kids.
 Bill loves it for a lot of reasons, including the fact that it makes perfect hard boiled eggs.
 The Instant Pot also makes yogurt.
 I don't eat yogurt, but it is a very good thing to have on hand for dogs with sensitive stomachs.
 Bill likes yogurt, too.
 Next Instant Pot project will probably be yogurt making.